 “Unfortunately, even in amicable divorce settlements, the topic of child custody is always a difficult and emotional one,” says John Griffith.
 “A custody battle pits parent against parent, rather than encouraging parents to work for what is best for the child.
 And because this one also involves parents who live on opposite sides of the Atlantic, it is even more difficult.
 It will be in the best interest of Rocco for the parents to come to a mediated and negotiated settlement, as soon as possible.”

-The family and child custody lawyers at Griffith, Young & Lass have years of experience litigating and settling hundreds of child custody cases in the San Diego area.
-If you or someone you know needs a child custody attorney, call now for a free consultation.
+The family lawyers at Griffith, Young & Lass have years of experience litigating and settling hundreds of child custody cases in the San Diego area.
+If you or someone you know needs a child custody attorney, call (858) 371-5569 now or fill out our contact form for a free consultation.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.